 My community choir – the West Bridgford Liberty Singers – are a choir of around 140 singers.
 Prior to lockdown we met (roughly) every other Monday at Lutterell Hall in West Bridgford, to learn and sing pop songs from across the decades.
 We performed regularly at local events such as the West Bridgford Prom In The Park, The local lights switch on and have a regular slot at the Portello Lounge.

 The benefits of group singing are immense.
 There’s well documented evidence that singing makes us feel a bit better, but I believe that this is amplified massively when we sing in groups.
 The sense of community which we have developed with this community choir is amazing.
 New friendships have been made and old ones consolidated.
-There are families who come together to sing (my mum and dad are both active members!)
 There’s always a feeling of being ‘in it together’, whether this be when we are learning new material or performing in public.
 We are strong together and this has a value for all of us.
+We maintained around 100 singers online through the lockdowns which was amazing.
+We created 15 virtual recordings including the one below.
+I was blown away at the level of commitment shown by our singers.
+As we approach September 2021 we are ready to get back to face to face singing together…. and we can’t wait!

 Could Online Singing work for your organisation?